To move forward in your career, you'll need to be a bit bold

 The more confident you appear at work, the more likely you are to succeed.
 Learning to assert yourself can not only help your career, but make your whole workplace experience more enjoyable.

 Just like in the workplace, you should show confidence through your CV.
-See how you stack up by submitting for a free CV critique today.
+See how you stack up by submitting for a free CV review today.

 Editor's Note: This piece was written by Maurie Backman and originally ran on Glassdoor.
 It is reprinted with permission.